MattyLapage/boardSim/README.md

 # boardSim
-A quick and dirty Express/Angular based setup for simulating a game board and draggable game pieces.
+A quick and dirty Express/Angular based setup for simulating a game board and draggable game pieces in space and stuff.

 Currently uses a suboptimal directive (boo), and is missing a lot of core functionality.
 But hey, lets try to get it live!